lohani2280/mdanalysis/MDAnalysis-0.11-unifying-release-user-guide.md

 We also provide conversion function `MDAnalysis.ten2eleven` available (see [#377](/MDAnalysis/mdanalysis/issues/377)) that automates some of the changes in your code.
 Please see [migrating MDAnalysis code with ten2eleven](Migrating-MDAnalysis-code-with-ten2eleven.py) for how to use it.

+If you have questions or problems migrating your existing code, please ask for help on the [user mailing list](http://groups.google.com/group/mdnalysis-discussion).
+Everyone will be more than happy to help!

 ## Changes to the API and how to update your code

 ### Changes to Timesteps